thangtx86/google_form_auto_generator/README.md

 - `faker` library (random email)

 # Getting Started
-If you're looking to quickly fill and submit a Google Form with random data, or customize the script to autofill with your own data, feel free to jump straight to the AutoFill and Submit section.

-However, if you're interested in learning the process of creating a Python script to automate form submissions, follow the steps below.
-For those who want to skip the manual inspection, you can use the form.py script to automatically generate the request body, as detailed in the Extract Information Automatically section.
 ### 1. **Get the Google Form URL**
 To submit data to a Google Form, you'll need the form's URL.
 Typically, the form URL looks like this:
 ```